LiLabAtVT/I2GDS2025/Group4/README.md

 </details>

+## SPAdes
-## Spades- This is used for analyzing sequencing data from Illumina and IonTorrent technologies.
+SPAdes is used for analyzing sequencing data from Illumina and IonTorrent technologies.
 This is for smaller genomes (bacteria) and not intended for larger genomes (larger eukaryotes).
 This supports paired-end reads, mate-pairs and unpaired reads.
 <details>
   <summary>Click to expand code</summary>